pcdjohnson/SchistoDrivers/README.md

  ### Results
  103 people would be required per group in order to achieve 90% power to detect a 0.25 standard deviation difference between each of the three groups.

-## Power analysis 2: Miracidial trial to enable time and money saving mass storage in the field (Rapid Answer Project 2)
+## Sample size calculation 2: Miracidial trial to enable time and money saving mass storage in the field (Rapid Answer Project 2)

  The aim of this power analysis is to estimate the power to detect hybrid or resistant haplotypes present at at least 5% frequency in a population of miracidia.
-Assuming complete admixture within each community, by sampling 28 miracidia  (56 haplotypes) we have a 94.3% chance of observing a hybrid or resistant haplotypes present at 5% frequency in the population.
+Assuming complete admixture within each community, by sampling 28 miracidia  (56 haplotypes) we have a 94.3% chance of observing hybrid or resistant haplotypes present at 5% frequency in the population.
 See the script [PowerAnalysis.R](https://github.com/pcdjohnson/SchistoDrivers/blob/main/PowerAnalysis.R) for details.

-## Power analysis 3: identifying drivers of schistosomiasis praziquantel treatment failure (main study)
+## Sample size calculation 3: identifying drivers of schistosomiasis praziquantel treatment failure (main study)

  ### Methods